-4 In Canada, permission to irradiate beef, poultry, shrimp, prawns and mangoes are still in the process of Final Approval.
+2 In Canada, permission to irradiate beef, poultry, shrimp, prawns and mangoes are still in the process of Final Approval.

-Country Food Dose range (kGy) USA5 Fruit and vegetables (to control insects and other arthropods and to 1 inhibit maturation (e.g. , ripening or sprouting) Poultry to control foodborne pathogens 3 Beef (Refrigerated) to control microbial decontamination 4.5 Beef (Frozen) to control microbial decontamination 7 Dry or dehydrated aromatic substances (e.g., spices and 30 seasonings) to control microorganisms Fresh foods to control microorganisms 1 Eggs for control of salmonella 3.0 Australia/New Zealand Herbs, spices and herbal infusions (Disinfestation or decontamination) 2 to 30 Tropical fruits (mango, breadfruit, carambola, custard apple, litchi, 0.15 to 1 longan, mangosteen, papaya and rambutan) to control pests of quarantine concern Thailand Selected tropical fruits (mango, mangosteen, lychee, longan, 0.4 rambutan and pineapple for disinfestation Philippines Mangoes for disinfestation 1 Onions for sprout inhibition 0.3 to 1 Garlic for disinfestation 0.3 to 1 Vietnam Seafood for decontamination 2 to 7.5 Frozen Fruits for decontamination 2 to 3 Dragon fruits to control pests 1 Indonesia Mango to control insects 0.75 Indonesia Papaya, mushroom, tomatoes, bananas and broccoli for shelf-life extension 1-2 Fresh meat and chicken for decontamination of pathogens 5-7 India Mangoes to control insects 0.25 to 0.75 Fresh meat and chicken for decontamination of pathogens 2.5 to 4 Spices for decontamination 6.0 to 14 Raisins, figs and dried dates to control insects 0.25 to 0.75 Fresh seafoods for shelf-life extension 1 to 3
+Country Food Dose range (kGy) USA 3 Fruit and vegetables (to control insects and other arthropods and to inhibit maturation (e.g., ripening or sprouting) 1 Poultry to control foodborne pathogens 4.5 Beef (Refrigerated) to control microbial decontamination 4.5 Beef and poultry (Frozen) to control microbial decontamination 7 Dry or dehydrated aromatic substances (e.g. , spices and seasonings) to control microorganisms 30 Fresh foods to control microorganisms 1 Eggs for control of salmonella 3.0 Australia/New Herbs, spices and herbal infusions (Disinfestation or 2 to 30 Zealand decontamination) Tropical fruits (mango, breadfruit, carambola, custard apple, litchi, 0.15 to 1 longan, mangosteen, papaya and rambutan) to control pests of quarantine concern Persimmons to control pests of quarantine concern 0.15 to 1 Thailand Selected tropical fruits (mango, mangosteen, lychee, longan, 0.4 rambutan and pineapple) for disinfestation Philippines Mangoes for disinfestation 1 Onions for sprout inhibition 0.3 to 1 Garlic for disinfestation 0.3 to 1 Vietnam Seafood for decontamination 2 to 7.5 Frozen Fruits for decontamination 2 to 3 Dragon fruits to control pests 1 Indonesia Mango to control insects 0.75 Papaya, mushroom, tomatoes, bananas and broccoli for shelf-life extension 1-2 Fresh meat and chicken for decontamination of pathogens 5-7 India Mangoes to control insects 0.25 to 0.75 Fresh meat and chicken for decontamination of pathogens 2.5 to 4 Spices for decontamination 6.0 to 14 Raisins, figs and dried dates to control insects 0.25 to 0.75 Fresh seafoods for shelf-life extension 1 to 3

-The 1983 Codex standard for irradiated foods (revised 2003) requires that the maximum absorbed dose to a food should not exceed 10 kGy, except when necessary to achieve a legitimate technological purpose6.No specific foods are mentioned, although the standard states:
+The 1983 Codex standard for irradiated foods (revised 2003) requires that the maximum absorbed dose to a food should not exceed 10 kGy, except when necessary to achieve a legitimate technological purpose4.
+No specific foods are mentioned, although the standard states: